aayusachdev/Acid-house-Store/Notes.md

 align-content: flex-start | flex-end | center | space-between | space-around | space-evenly | stretch | start | end | baseline |
 This aligns a flex container's lines within when there is extra space in the cross-axis, similar to how justify-content aligns individual items within the main-axis.

+---

+# BACKGROUND IMAGE TO BE ENLARGED ON HOVER

+Use a div container to wrap the content, and overflow: hidden.

+---

+# ROUTING IN SPA

+- Server sends the data and not the diff files like previoulsy.
+Routing is handlied by JS
+- React is just UI Library unlike angular.
+React-router is the main choice to use.
+- Browser provied history API to essentailly hijack URL
+- SPA uses this functionality to go back and forth.